Applelo/compotes/docs/guide/vue/composables.md

 # Vue Composables

-The [composables](https://vuejs.org/guide/reusability/composables.html) are the easiest way to integrate Compote into your Vue application using the Composition API.
+The [composables](https://vuejs.org/guide/reusability/composables.html) are a flexible way to integrate Compote into your Vue application using the Composition API.

-First, [use a ref to get your HTMLElement ](https://vuejs.org/guide/essentials/template-refs.html) and pass it to your composable as a first argument.
+First, [use a ref to get your HTMLElement](https://vuejs.org/guide/essentials/template-refs.html) and pass it to your composable as a first argument.

 ```vue
 <script setup lang="ts">